anshsharmacse/Real-time-Collaborative-Task-Manager/README.md

     TASK }|--o| USER : assignee
 ```

 **Database Schema Explanation:** The database consists of two primary tables.
 The User table stores account information including Google OAuth identifiers.
 The Task table contains all task data with foreign key relationships to both the creator and optional assignee.
-The `assigneeEmail` field is crucial: it allows task assignment to users who haven't registered yet, with automatic linking when they sign up.
+The `assigneeEmail` field is crucial: it allows task assignment to users who have not registered yet, with automatic linking when they sign up.

 ### Task Status State Machine